SirBalefire/cs-go-config/README.md

 Notepad++ text highlight for CSGO .cfg files can be found here: [https://github.com/k3nnyfr/csgo#csgo-npp-language](https://github.com/k3nnyfr/csgo#csgo-npp-language "github.com/k3nnyfr/csgo#csgo-npp-language")<br>
 I am using Sublime Text with: [github.com/aronj/CFGGameConfigurationSyntax](https://github.com/aronj/CFGGameConfigurationSyntax "github.com/aronj/CFGGameConfigurationSyntax")

-**Be caureful** when first using this conifg, read through it, disable/enable or change what you dont like.<br> The config might do lots of unexpected stuff to your game.<br> Don't use it if you're not willing to read thourgh it.
+**Be careful** when first using this conifg, read through it, disable/enable or change what you don't like.<br> The config might do lots of unexpected stuff to your game.<br> Don't use it if you're not willing to read through it.
 Otherwise it might ruin the game for you!

 I consider this config to **still be in beta**:<br>
-I did some testing, but I couln't be botherd to try all combinations, etc.<br> Please let me know if anything is not working or missing. (via github) <br>
+I did some testing, but I couldn't be bothered to try all combinations, etc.<br> Please let me know if anything is not working or missing. (via github) <br>
 The preconfigured version is optimized for a german keyboard layout - unfortunately valve doesn't make an international layout easy for me. (check: [redd.it/3f826h](https://redd.it/3f826h "redd.it/3f826h"))

-The conifg is splittet and all custiomization can be achieved by editing files in this folder:
+The conifg is split up and all custiomization can be achieved by editing files in this folder:
  `...\Counter-Strike Global Offensive\csgo\cfg\customize\ `

 (for me: `\Steam\SteamApps\common\Counter-Strike Global Offensive\csgo\cfg\customize\`)

 When you first install it please follow the next few steps.<br>
-They are here to make futer upadtes of this config easy and painless.
+They are here to make future updates of this config easy and painless.
 (Without compromising your changes)

 1. **Backup your: autoexec.cfg, crosshair, radar** if you changed any of this.